 Except for year-end filing periods, Friday is the end of each weekly filing period, even if the employer's pay periods end on a different day.
-For each weekly filing period during which wages are paid, an employer must report and remit any required withholding for any wages paid during the period.
-When remitting payments via electronic funds transfer (EFT), the employer must indicate the Friday that ends the weekly filing period as the end date for the filing period.
+For each weekly filing period, an employer must report and remit any required withholding for any wages paid at any time during the weekly filing period.
+When remitting payments via EFT, the employer must indicate the Friday that ends the weekly filing period as the end date for the filing period.